Smear Tests: Ask The Body Experts

 Why is it so important to have them?

-“The smear test looks for cervical cancer.
+“The smear test looks for cells that could develop into cervical cancer.
 We know that the cells of the cervix undergo a series of early changes before becoming cancer cells.
 The national screening programme aims to regularly check for these early changes so that pre-cancerous cells can be identified and treated.
 Cervical cancer is one of the few types of cancer that can be detected and stopped before it even begins.
 And the proof in the pudding – since starting smear tests, the numbers of cervical cancers and cancer deaths have dropped significantly.
 So don’t take the risk, get your smear test.”

 What happens if I forget or miss mine?